-John Conyers Jr., who served in the U.S. Congress fifty-years (from 1965 to 2017), was born on May 16, 1929 in Detroit, Michigan.
-He attended public schools and graduated in 1947 from Northwestern High School.
+John Conyers Jr., who served in the U.S. Congress fifty years (1965 to 2017), was born on May 16, 1929 in Detroit, Michigan.
+He attended public schools and graduated from Northwestern High School in 1947.
 After high school, he followed in his father’s footsteps and joined the United Automobile Workers Union (UAW).
 Conyers worked for the Lincoln Car Factory, where he became a director of education for the UAW Local 900.

-Conyers returned to Wayne Sate University where he received his Bachelor’s of Arts in 1957 and Bachelor of Laws in 1958 from Wayne State University’s School of Law in 1958.
-After passing the bar in 1959, Conyers began practicing law in his hometown, Detroit, Michigan.
+Conyers returned to Wayne Sate University where he received his Bachelor of Arts in 1957 and Bachelor of Laws in 1958 from Wayne State University’s School of Law in 1958.
+After passing the bar in 1959, Conyers began practicing law in Detroit.
 At age 61, Conyers married Monica Esters, a former staffer, and the couple had two children, John III, and Carl Edward.

 His brief stint in private practice was interrupted in 1958 when Conyers he became a legislative assistant to Fifteenth District Michigan Congressman John Dingell, Jr. Conyers worked for Dingell until 1961 and then became a referee for the Michigan Workmen’s Compensation Department.
 With the support of Congressman Dingell, 35-year-old John Conyers was elected to the United States Congress in 1964, representing Michigan’s Fourteenth Congressional District.